Roiak2/Canopy-Openness-from-Hemispheric-Photos/README.md

 This package assists foresters by taking an input of hemispheric photos, calculating canopy openness for the photos, and outputting a dataframe with the results, as well as pretty plots.

+This package is inspired by Hans ter Steege (2018) Hemiphot.R: Free R scripts to analyse hemispherical photographs for canopy openness, leaf area index and photosynthetic active radiation under forest canopies.
+Unpublished report.
+Naturalis Biodiversity Center, Leiden, The Netherlands, https://github.com/Hans-ter-Steege/Hemiphot

+The updates of this package to Hans ter Steege's are:
+    - This is in python and therefore accessible to others who don't use R
+    - This package uses thresholding algorithms instead of manually thresholding images to more objectively calculate openness in batch mode

 ### In Development

 This program can be installed this way: